FAQ: Post-Abortion Care and Recovery

 You may bleed up to a week or off and on up to four weeks after the procedure.
 The flow may vary from very light to fairly heavy.
 It may increase with exercise and decrease with rest.
 Small blood clots are normal.
 Clots can appear red to dark purple.
 Use sanitary pads only, not tampons, for bleeding after the procedure.

 You may experience cramps for a few days.
 Some women experience an episode of heavy bleeding and cramps four to six days after the procedure.
-Call the UCSF Women's Option Center if bleeding is prolonged or extremely heavy.
+Call the UCSF Center for Pregnancy Options if bleeding is prolonged or extremely heavy.
 Blood-tinged discharge is common as bleeding slows.
 Discharge may appear as yellow or brown and may have a sour odor.

 To relieve cramps, take ibuprofen (up to 800 mg every six hours) or Tylenol (up to 1,000 mg every four hours).
 Rest as well as a hot water bottle or heating pad on the abdomen can help.